stacks-network/docs/_core/smart/clarityRef.md

 ---
 layout: smart
-description: "Blockstack smart contracting language"
+description: "Clarity: Language Reference"
 permalink: /:collection/:path.html
 ---
-# Language Reference
+# Clarity

 This file contains the reference for the Clarity language.